Common Questions About HD Defense

 The process to purchase a firearm from the internet can be explained in 6 easy steps.

-Step 1: Pick one.
-If you need any assistance with selecting a firearm please do not hesitate to call.
+- Step 1: Pick one.
+If you need any assistance with selecting a firearm please do not hesitate to contact us directly.
+We’re happy to help with all of your questions.

-Step 2: Add it to your cart, and checkout.
+- Step 2: Add it to your cart, and checkout.
 You may use your own shipping address information at this time.
-(Don’t worry, your firearm won’t ship until we have the transferring dealer information squared away.)
+Your firearm will not ship until we have the transferring dealer information confirmed.

-Step 3: Locate an FFL dealer near you.
-(You can try starting your search at http://fflgundealers.net/) Be sure that they are willing to accept the transfer and ensure that you understand their fee structure.
+- Step 3: Locate an FFL dealer near you.
+Be sure that they are willing to accept the transfer and ensure that you understand their fee structure.

-Step 4: Send us an Email providing the receiving FFL’s information.
+- Step 4: Send us an email (email@example.com) providing the receiving FFL’s information.
 If we do not have their license on file, we will contact them for a copy.

 *NOTE: HD Defense does not ship any firearms to non-FFL holders.